 Much has been reported on the rise and epic fall of Theranos, a startup with a revolutionary technology that promised rapid medical diagnoses with just a few small drops of blood.
 But for early-stage science and tech innovators following the saga in the news, little guidance has been offered on how to avoid making the same business and ethical mistakes.
-We asked VentureWell program officer, Christina Tamer, to share her perspectives on where things went wrong with Theranos, and how startups can avoid making the same mistakes.
-Tamer has helped many S&T inventors and entrepreneurs in our E-Team Program navigate the challenging process of transforming an idea into a viable venture.
+We asked Christina Tamer, director, program—early-stage innovators and venture development, to share her perspectives on where things went wrong with Theranos, and how startups can avoid making the same mistakes.
+Tamer has helped many S&T inventors and entrepreneurs in our E-Team program navigate the challenging process of transforming an idea into a viable venture.

 Lesson #1: Find the Right Investors and Board Members for Your Venture